Introduction

 Reality Check: Beyond Graduation

-- EU graduates typically have their degrees recognized across Europe.
+- EU graduates typically have their degrees recognised across Europe.

 - Non-EU graduates can face lengthy and subjective homologation processes to practice — sometimes taking years.